intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/docs/notebooks/workshop/README.md

 ```

 #### Run the script to set up the environment
 Navigate to the directory with this notebook.
-Install requirements for NeuralChat, Retrieval Plugin, and Audio Plugin (TTS and ASR)
+Install requirements for NeuralChat, Retrieval Plugin, and Audio Plugin (TTS and ASR).
 ```Bash
 cd intel_extension_for_transformers/neural_chat/docs/notebooks/workshop
 bash env_setup.sh